Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: State Estimation Quality Under Varying Measurement Availability

 \subsubsection{Pseudo-Measurement Model}

-Pseudo-measurements are a standard technique for achieving observability in \ac{LV} grids with sparse metering~\cite{Radhoush2022, Brandalik20171871}.
-The pseudo-measurement generation follows the proportional load distribution approach specified in \ac{VDEFNN}~\cite{VDEFNN2024StateEstimationLV}.
-The central idea is to distribute an estimated or measured total active power proportionally to each node's annual energy consumption $E_{a,i}$, which a \ac{DSO} can obtain from billing records without per-device knowledge:
+Pseudo-measurements follow the proportional load distribution approach specified in \ac{VDEFNN}~\cite{VDEFNN2024StateEstimationLV, Radhoush2022, Brandalik20171871}.
+An estimated or measured total active power is distributed proportionally to each node's annual energy consumption $E_{a,i}$, obtainable from metering data:

 where $\mathcal{N}$ is the set of all load nodes and $w_i$ is the proportional weight assigned to node $i$.
 The two measurement-anchored constellations K2 and K1 differ in how the total active power that is subsequently distributed is obtained (K3 must additionally estimate the total load from load profiles, as described below):